d0ugal/dm/_posts/008 - Vagrant.markdown

 `http://33.33.00.10:8000` or since we have set the port forwarding in the config above you should be able to go to localhost:8000.

-I'm stil working out my complete workflow for vagrant but I'm using this machine as a base point for much of my work and creating a new machine for each project.
-The best thing so far for me is a recorded development enviroment that I can use to create a VM now or in 6 months when revisiting an older project.
-My main problem at the moment is the effort required to make big changes (new configs, new recipies etc.) but this should get easier as I make more.
+I'm still working out my complete workflow for vagrant but I'm using this machine as a base point for much of my work and creating a new machine for each project.
+The best thing so far for me is a recorded development environment that I can use to create a VM now or in 6 months when revisiting an older project.
+My main problem at the moment is the effort required to make big changes (new configs, new recipes etc.) but this should get easier as I make more.

 If you have any idea's or suggestions please let me know.